Click a question to view the answer. If your question is not answered below, email Study Abroad your question.

 Does financial aid apply?

 Yes.
 Students participating in Purdue-affiliated study abroad continue to receive most of the same forms of federal financial aid they would receive to study in West Lafayette.
-If you do not currently qualify for financial aid, you may qualify while studying abroad because of additional costs associated your program.
+If you do not currently qualify for financial aid, you may qualify while studying abroad because of additional costs associated with your program.

 Are scholarships available for studying abroad?